 So what’s the added benefit of an Electro-Acoustic?

-Electro-Acoustic guitars allow you to plug them into an amplifier, effects pedals or recording equipment.
-They are fitted with pickup/microphone or transducer, making them ideal to plug in for live performances.
+Electro-Acoustic guitars allow you to plug them into an amplifier, effects pedals or recording equipment and they are fitted with pickup/microphone or transducer.
+This makes them ideal to plug in for live performances.

 Which size should I get?